General Library Information

-A stainless steel outdoor book return is located in front of the library door to allow book returns when the library is closed.
-When the library reopens, the books will be checked in with the previous day's date.
+A stainless steel outdoor book return is located in front of the library door for books and DVDs to be returned when the library is closed.

 The library is free and open to the public.
 Library cards are available to people who live, work, attend school, or have health-related ties to the Grossmont Healthcare District (East County Region of San Diego).
 You must show picture identification and verification of your current address.
 Click here to see if your home address is in the Grossmont Healthcare District.

-A catalog of the library's holdings is available on our website.
-The staff is available to teach you how to use our online catalog.
-The library uses the National Library of Medicine's classification system.
-An outline highlighting major health topics and their call numbers is posted at the end of the book shelves.
+A catalog of the library’s holdings is available on our website.
+The staff is available to show you how to use our online catalog and how to find things on the shelves.
+The library uses the National Library of Medicine’s classification system.
+An outline highlighting major health topics and their call numbers is available online, and a paper poster is posted at the end of the book shelves.

 The Herrick Library also displays its small collection of medical memorabilia and historical medical books donated by health care professionals.
 Historical medical equipment and numerous medical instruments are on exhibit.